realA10001986/Time-Circuits-Display/README.md

 A rotary encoder is, simply put, a turnable knob.
 If connected to the TCD, this knob allows manually selecting a speed to be displayed on the Speedo display, as well as to be sent to [BTTFN](#bttf-network-bttfn) clients in place of actual (GPS) speed.

-The firmware currently only supports the [Adafruit 4991](https://www.adafruit.com/product/4991) Rotary Encoder; a CircuitSetup original prop is in the works.
+The firmware currently supports the [Adafruit 4991](https://www.adafruit.com/product/4991) and [DFRobot Gravity 360](https://www.dfrobot.com/product-2575.html) i2c rotary encoders; a CircuitSetup original prop is in the works.

 Notes:
 - The knob is only evaluated if no GPS receiver is connected, or if the **_Display GPS speed_** is unchecked.
 GPS speed has priority over the knob.